hoylabs/OpenDTU-OnBattery-docs/docs/firmware/configuration/dpl.md

 discharging during the night if the start threshold was not reached.

 !!!note "Efficiency"
-    With Solar-Passthrough disabled, it is more efficient to chose a low start threshold and to disable this option, such that produced energy is used immediately rather than stored in the battery first.
+    With Solar-Passthrough disabled, it is more efficient to choose a low start threshold and to disable this option, such that produced energy is used immediately rather than stored in the battery first.